YingChen94/YingChen94.github.io/_posts/2024-08-14-reading-list.md

 ---

 A solid understanding of population genetics theory is necessary and essential for correct interpretation of genomic data and patterns.
 Here I compiled a list of papers that I found helpful to build up the knowledge foundation for understanding the theory and analytical methods.
+(This list will be continuously updated.)

 ### Books